emergence-lab/emergence-lab/README.rst

 Web-based application written in Django with the following goals:

-    #) Improve tracking of experimental samples and data, both process and characteriztion data
+#) Improve tracking and discoverability of experimental samples and data, both process and characterization data
 #) Allow data-driven experimentation by allowing programmable access to data via an embedded iPython notebook
+#) Provide project management functionality to help organize experiments and samples
 #) Have a clean, consistent user interface to encourage best-practices for use

 Development Setup
 =================